Izakey/TeXsis/README.rst

 .. -*- restructuredtext -*-
+Fork This Repo To Create Your Dissertation/Internship Report in LaTeX

 Dissertation/ and Library/ contain the Faculty and Library version of the Thesis.

 Click on the main.pdf file to read the thesis here and now !